- Site Feedback

 III.
 2013-2014 Challenge

 - The Organiser shall determine each year the topic for the Challenge.
 The topic for the 2013-2014 Challenge is: “Rethinking Drugs”.

 B. Stages of the Challenge

 - The Challenge consists of two preliminary written rounds, which serve as qualifying rounds for participation in the final round, also known as the Forum.

 - The two preliminary written rounds can generally be described as follows:

-- First stage: All participants submit a policy memorandum (800 to 1200 words, excluding list of sources and citations in footnotes) in response to one of four task one scenarios.
-From these submissions up to 200 participants will be selected to proceed to stage two based on their policy memo score.
+- Task One: All participants submit a policy memorandum (800 to 1200 words, excluding list of sources and citations in footnotes) in response to one of four task one scenarios.
+From these submissions up to 200 participants will be selected to proceed to Task two based on their policy memo score.

-- Second stage: A maximum of 200 students will be invited to submit a Policy Brief (1500 to 1800 words, excluding list of sources and citations in footnotes) presenting evidence-based arguments targeting and advocating to a global audience in response to one of the two task two scenarios.
-Once stage two submissions are judged, up to 50 finalists will be invited to the GDPPC Budapest Forum based on the score of their policy brief.
+- Task Two: A maximum of 200 students will be invited to submit a policy brief (1500 to 1800 words, excluding list of sources and citations in footnotes) presenting evidence-based arguments targeting and advocating to a global audience in response to one of the two task two scenarios.
+Once Task Two submissions are judged, up to 50 finalists will be invited to the GDPPC Budapest Forum based on the score of their policy brief.

-- Only participants who submit the two papers described above under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2014 AND to win one of the top prizes of up to $10,000 described in Section F below.
+- Only participants who submit the two papers described under number 2 in this Section will be eligible to participate in the final round in Budapest in June 2014 AND to win one of the top prizes of up to $10,000 described in Section F below.
 The Organiser however reserves the right to create other ways for students to earn an invitation to participate in the final round in Budapest in June 2014 and/or to win smaller prizes.

 C. Rules for Written Submissions

-- At the beginning of the 2013-2014 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of the theme that will help frame the discussion of the topic during the coming year.
+- From the beginning of the 2013-2014 Challenge, the Organiser will post a list of reading materials as well as a presentation and description of the theme that will help frame the discussion of the topic during the coming year.

 - For each round the Organiser will also post the following information on the Website at least four weeks prior to the deadline for submission:

 - A detailed description of the task.